Tobolsk: Administrative and municipal status

 Within the framework of administrative divisions, Tobolsk serves as the administrative center of Tobolsky District, even though it is not a part of it.
 As an administrative division, it is, together with one urban-type settlement, incorporated separately as the Town of Tobolsk—an administrative unit with the status equal to that of the districts.
 As a municipal division, the Town of Tobolsk is incorporated as Tobolsk Urban Okrug.

 Economy

 The economy of modern Tobolsk centers on a major oil refinery and the petrochemical industry.
 Some traditional crafts, such as bone-carving, are also preserved.
 The main factory of the town and Tyumen oblast' is Sibur holding.
 It is also the biggest employer of the region.

 The town is connected with other cities of Tyumen oblast' and other Russian regions by trains, buses and since September 24, 2021 by air.

 Climate

 Tobolsk has a humid continental climate (Köppen climate classification Dfb) bordering on a subarctic climate (Köppen climate classification Dfc).
-Winters are very cold with average temperatures from -21.9 C to -13.1 C in January, while summers are mild with average July temperatures from +13.4 to +23.9 C. Precipitation is moderate and is somewhat higher in summer than at other times of the year.
+Winters are very cold with average temperatures from -21.9 C to -13.1 C in January, while summers are warm with average July temperatures from +13.4 to +23.9 C. Precipitation is moderate and is somewhat higher in summer than at other times of the year.